docker/docs/docker-for-aws/faqs.md

 If you have an **EC2-Classic** account, and you don't have access to the `a` and `b` availability zones for that region.

-There isn't anything we can do right now to fix this issue, we have contacted Amazon, and we are hoping they will be able to provide us with a way to determine if an account is either **EC2-Classic** or **EC2-VPC**, so we can act accordingly.
+There isn't anything we can do right now to fix this issue.
+We have contacted Amazon to provide a solution.

 ### How to tell if you are in the EC2-Classic region.

 [This AWS documentation
 page](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html)
-will describe how you can tell if you have EC2-Classic, EC2-VPC or both.
+describes how you can tell if you have EC2-Classic, EC2-VPC or both.

 ### Possible fixes to the EC2-Classic region issue:
 There are a few workarounds that you can try to get Docker for AWS up and running for you.

 1. Create your own VPC, then [install Docker for AWS with a pre-existing VPC](/docker-for-aws/index.md#install-with-an-existing-vpc).
 2. Use a region that doesn't have **EC2-Classic**.
 The most common region with this issue is `us-east-1`.
 So try another region, `us-west-1`, `us-west-2`, or the new `us-east-2`.
-These regions will more then likely be setup with **EC2-VPC** and you will not longer have this issue.
+These regions should be set up with **EC2-VPC** and the issue shouldn't occur.
-3. Create an new AWS account, all new accounts will be setup using **EC2-VPC** and will not have this problem.
+3. Create an new AWS account, all new accounts are setup using **EC2-VPC** and do not have this problem.
 4. Contact AWS support to convert your **EC2-Classic** account to a **EC2-VPC** account.
 For more information checkout the following answer for **"Q. I really want a default VPC for my existing EC2 account.
 Is that possible?"** on https://aws.amazon.com/vpc/faqs/#Default_VPCs

 ### Helpful links: